parente/tott/doc/sessions/ipython.rst

 Now plot the ``wpp`` Series you created in the prior step using the ``Series.plot`` method.
 The y-axis should represent the number words on a page and the x-axis should represent a page in a book.
 The pages should be sorted in ascending chronological order as x increases.

 Can you spot a trend in the plot?
 What if you play with the plotting parameters?
 Try a scatter plot instead?
-Takes Markdown notes in your notebook.
+Take Markdown notes in your notebook.

 Plot the rolling, expanding wpp mean
 ####################################